0rgis/passGen/README.md

 # passGen

-This Python script generates random passwords based on user-defined criteria, providing a flexible and interactive way to create secure passwords for various purposes.
+This Python script generates random passwords based on user-defined criteria, providing a flexible and interactive way to create secure passwords you can run it interactively by just running it or supply arguments.
+If no arguments are supplied it will run in interactive mode.

 ## Table of Contents